-The higher harmonic content loses energy faster than the lower content (the fundamental frequency of the note is generally the last to fade).
+The higher harmonic content loses energy faster than the lower content (the note's fundamental frequency is generally the last to fade).

 In fact, if we were to really get into it, we could develop an envelope model for each frequency of a sound.
-This is how additive synethesis aims to recreate real instruments.
+This is how additive synthesis aims to recreate real instruments.

 Speaking of synthesis, we can also produce envelopes electronically.
-These envelope generators, again, are often related to amplitude, though envelopes can also apply to filters, pitch and other effects and parameters of the signal.
+Again, these envelope generators are often related to amplitude, though envelopes can also apply to filters, pitch, and other effects and parameters of the signal.

 These envelope generators are commonplace in synthesizer and sampler designs.
 They are also used in envelope filter pedals to control an audio filter.

-These envelope generators, like many audio effects, can be either analog or digital and can be built into hardware (analog and digital) or software (digital only).
+Like many audio effects, these envelope generators can be either analog or digital and can be built into hardware (analog and digital) or software (digital only).